Today, I’m going to share a strategy that got Steven Aitchison 3.6 million Facebook fans and continues to pull in 3,241 fans per DAY.

 Step #1: Shift Your Focus from Making Money to Helping People

 Early on, Steven struggled.
-He just couldn’t seem to get the traffic or engagement he wanted.
+After starting a blog, he just couldn’t seem to get the traffic or engagement he wanted.

 One day though, he realized why:

 “I had been asking myself, ‘How do I make more money?’”
 Steven said.
 “Then I started asking myself ‘How can I help more people?’”
 Without realizing it, that simple, six-word question launched his evolution from a money-centered entrepreneur to a heart-centered entrepreneur, and with it, his financial future.